vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

 ## Before you start

-1. If you already have an existing Cloud Containers cluster with the Kube Prometheus Stack add-on that needs to be upgraded, skip this step.
+1. If you already have an existing Kubernetes cluster with the Kube Prometheus Stack add-on that needs to be upgraded in the Cloud Containers service, skip this step.

    Otherwise, create a test cluster where the add-on update will be performed:

-   1. [Create](../../instructions/create-cluster) a Cloud Containers cluster version `1.26.5`.
+   1. [Create](../../instructions/create-cluster) a Kubernetes cluster version `1.26.5`.

       When you create the cluster, select the **Assign external IP** option.
 Other cluster parameters can be set at your discretion.